Don't miss out – February 22nd Open Day

 For Nursing and Midwifery by the Guardian University Rankings, 2022

-Study in our West Stand facilities.
-These include our simulation labs with our Lucina VR equipment, the first one in a UK university to simulate an entire birth
+Our West Stand facilities include our simulation labs with our Lucina VR equipment, the first one in a UK university to simulate an entire birth

 About your course